 - 1/2 tsp. baking soda

-- Pour the glue into a large mixing bowl and add the baking soda.
+- Pour the glue into a large mixing bowl and stir the baking soda into it.

 - Begin to add the contact lens solution a few drops at a time as you stir.

-- When you find that the mixture begins to pull away from the bowl, knead by hand.
+- When the mixture begins to pull away from the bowl, begin kneading.